COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - #162 Change password in Profile page
 - #165 Chat API tests
 - #187 Initiate chat instance between sender and receiver from Product details page
-- #186 Create chat list within chat page
 - #135 Automated testing with GitHub issues
-- front end post details
-- refactor review unit test
+- #240 Clean up chat list and user messages
+- #235 deletion of chat if product is marked as picked up or deleted

 ### Burnup Chart